 Simulation, like most analysis methods, involves systems and models of them.
-So in this section, we give you examples of models and describe options for studying them to learn about the corresponding system.
+So in this section, we give you examples of systems and describe options for studying them to learn about their behavior, perhaps improve them, or design them if they don't yet exist.

-What's Being Modeled?
+1.1.1 What's Being Modeled?